-• Villagers perform actions around the village.
+- Villagers perform actions around the village.
 They can activate buildings to perform their actions and they can also construct buildings and roads.
-Villagers move quickly in the village and can get to any tile in a single turn as long as there is a road that leads from their current tile to their destination.
+Villagers move quickly in the village and can get to any accessible tile in a single turn as long as there is a road that leads there.
 Villagers are represented by meeples.
-You start with 1 Villager on the board, and you can have up to a total of 4 during the game.

-• Donkeys are used to transport materials to the Villagers.
-Donkeys move slowly and can each only move to an adjacent tile connected by a road once per turn.
+You start with 1 Villager on the board, and you can have up to a total of 4 during the game. - Donkeys are used to transport materials to the Villagers.
+Donkeys move slowly and can each only move to an adjacent tile once per turn.
 You start with 1 Donkey on the board, and you can have up to a total of 6 during the game.